-Vietnam War Memorial
+Vietnam Veterans Memorial

-The Vietnam War Memorial honors over 58,000 U.S. veterans who fought in the Vietnam War.
+The Vietnam Veterans Memorial honors over 58,000 U.S. veterans who fought in the Vietnam War.
 The memorial consists of 2 acres of land, on which are built two stone walls etched with the names of the service members being memorialized.
 The walls come together at an angle, and there is a path that runs alongside both walls for visitors to use as they read the names.

 A short distance away from the walls is a statue of three soldiers, called “The Three Servicemen,” which depicts an African American, a European America, and a Hispanic American soldier.
 There is also a statue of three women nurses attending to a wounded soldier’s needs; this is the Vietnam Women’s Memorial.

-The Vietnam War Memorial was built entirely without the use of any government funds.
+- The Vietnam War Memorial was built entirely without the use of any government funds.
 Over 275,000 donors including celebrities, corporations, and even labor unions contributed to the project.

-Names of veterans are still regularly submitted for review and are added to the wall every year.
+- Names of veterans are still regularly submitted for review and are added to the wall every year.

-In 2007, all the names on the wall were read aloud in honor of the memorial’s 30th anniversary.
+- In 2007, all the names on the wall were read aloud in honor of the memorial’s 30th anniversary.

-Only 8 of the names on the wall are the names of women.
+- Only 8 of the names on the wall are the names of women.

-Frequently, visitors of the memorial leave items intended to honor the fallen soldiers represented on the wall.
+- Frequently, visitors of the memorial leave items intended to honor the fallen soldiers represented on the wall.
 In fact, one visitor even left a motorcycle.
 Park Rangers collect such items every day and take them to a storage facility that is not open to the public.